Electrical Engineering Schools and Programs in The United States

 Arizona State University (ASU) is a public educational institution, premier research center and a leader in innovation.
 The American English and Culture Program (AECP) within the university was established in 1974, since when it has been dedicated to providing specifically-designed intensive English as a Second Language programs.
 The program has been welcoming students from more than 115 countries.
 Since it strives to offer cultural immersion, besides classes, field trips to various places in Arizona and a good range of activities ensure that students become familiar with ASU and the...
 See full description.

+Atlantic International University describes itself as a non-traditional university, providing distance education to adult learners.
+The curriculum provided is flexible and highly individual for each student, while the concept of ‘self instruction’ is very much stressed.
 The university offers bachelor’s, master’s, and doctorate degrees through its schools of Business and Economics, Science and Engineering, and the School of Social and Human Studies.
 Attendance at classes is not required.
 The schools has not gained any accreditation, as it perceives its programs to be unique ones,...
 See full description.

 Binghamton University is a public research university in the state of New York, USA.
 It has established a good reputation as a multinational institution, combining interdisciplinary, international education along with a dynamic research program.
 The university's main campus is based in the Town of Vestal, with a supporting education center operating in the nearby downtown Binghamton.
 Binghamton has made available over 80 academic undergraduate majors and more than 30 graduate majors.
 Furthermore, the school offers interdisciplinary programs that allow individualized degree programs at...
 See full description.